What is academic integrity and why is it important?

 Here’s what to expect:

-Penalties: Under current Hofstra policies the penalty for academic integrity violations is determined by the instructor.
+Penalties: Under current Hofstra policy the penalty for academic integrity violations is determined by the instructor.
 Many faculty calibrate the punishment to their understanding of the severity of the violation.
 Normally, it will result in some reduction in the grade for the work and/or the course as a whole.
 Depending on the offense, and on the professor’s policies you should expect to receive some penalty up to and including an F for the course.
 If this is a first offense the penalty assigned by the instructor is normally the full extent of the punishment.
 Second offenses are treated much more severely and may include additional sanctions assigned by the school’s dean or the Provost’s office.

 Procedures: The procedures governing the handling of academic integrity violations differ somewhat among the schools but are outlined in detail in these documents: Undergraduate Students: FPS 11, Graduate Students: FPS 11G, Law School Students: FPS 11A, and Medical School Students (Bulletin 2010-11 p.
 111ff).
 The process typically begins with a request by your professor to meet with you to discuss his/her concerns.
 If s/he concludes that a violation has occurred s/he will assign a punishment and report the matter to the Provost’s office within a fixed period after having brought the matter to your attention.
 If you feel the professor is mistaken regarding the incident or unfair in the penalties assigned you have a right to appeal.
 The procedures for appeal are also outlined in detail Undergraduate Students: FPS 11, Graduate Students: FPS 11G, Law School Students: FPS 11A, and Medical School Students (Bulletin 2010-11 p.
 111ff).
 Pay careful attention to the rules involving the timing of each stage of the process.
-Each school offers students a fixed period of time for your appeal.
+There is a fixed period of time for your appeal.

 What if I know I didn’t cheat but can’t convince the professor?